 What degree do you need?

-- Option 1- A Graduate degree in Accounting, Taxation or MBA from an AASCB or ACBSP accredited program.
+- Option 1- A Graduate degree in Accounting, Taxation or MBA from an AACSB or ACBSP accredited program.

 - Option 2 - A Baccalaureate degree in Accounting or Business from an AASCB or ACBSP accredited program. *With additional upper-division and graduate-level coursework.